Parisson/TimeSide/README.rst

 ==============================================
-TimeSide : open and fast web audio components
+TimeSide : open web audio processing framework
 ==============================================

 .. image:: https://secure.travis-ci.org/yomguy/TimeSide.png?branch=master
     :target: http://travis-ci.org/yomguy/TimeSide/

-TimeSide is a set of python components enabling easy audio processing, transcoding, imaging and streaming.
+TimeSide is a set of python components enabling easy audio analysis, transcoding, imaging and streaming.
 Its simple architecture and high-level API have been design to process serial pipelines.

 It includes a powerful HTML5 interactive player which can be embedded in any web application to provide fancy waveforms, various analyzer results, synced time metadata display during playback (time-marking) and remote indexing.